Battle of Chosin Reservoir: Actions at Hagaru-ri

 Given the critical manpower shortage at Hagaru-ri, on 29 November, Smith ordered Colonel Lewis "Chesty" Puller of the First Marine Regiment to assemble a task force to be sent north from Kot'o-ri to open the road south of Hagaru-ri.
 A task force was formed with 921 troops from 41 (Royal Marine) Commando, G Company of the 1st Marines and B Company of the 31st Infantry.
 It was dubbed "Task Force Drysdale" after its commander, Lieutenant Colonel Douglas B. Drysdale, who also commanded 41 Commando.

 On the afternoon of 29 November, Task Force Drysdale pushed north from Koto-ri, while under constant attack from the PVA 60th Division.
 The task force's harrowing experience later earned the road the nickname "Hell Fire Valley".
 As the Chinese attacks dragged on, the task force became disorganized, and a destroyed truck in the convoy later split the task force into two segments.
 Although the lead segment fought its way into Hagaru-ri on the night of 29 November, the rear segment was destroyed.
 Despite suffering 162 dead and missing and 159 wounded, the task force managed to bring in 300 badly needed infantrymen for the defense at Hagaru-ri.

 As more reinforcements arrived from Hudong-ni on 30 November, the garrisons attempted to recapture the East Hill.
 All efforts failed, despite the destruction of a Chinese company.
 When darkness settled, the PVA 58th Division gathered its remaining 1,500 soldiers in a last-ditch attempt to capture Hagaru-ri.
 The reinforced defenders annihilated most of the attacking forces, with only the defences around the East Hill giving way.
 As the Chinese tried to advance from the East Hill, they were cut down by the 31st Tank Company.

-By 1 December, the PVA 58th Division was virtually destroyed, with the remainder waiting for reinforcements from the 26th Corps of the 9th Army.
+By 1 December, the PVA 58th Division was virtually destroyed, with the remainder waiting for reinforcements from the 26th Army of the 9th Corps.
 Much to the frustration of Song Shilun, the 26th Corps did not arrive before the Marines broke out of Yudam-ni.
 The airfield was opened to traffic on 1 December, allowing UN forces to bring in reinforcements and to evacuate the dead and wounded.
 With the Marines at Yudam-ni completing their withdrawal on 4 December, the trapped UN forces could finally start their breakout towards the port of Hungnam.